 Starting photography at a young age will keep a child interested in observing and documenting fun things they discover for years to come.
 A camera that can take good close-up (macro) shots is a plus, enabling photography of small items held in the hand.

 As long as the child knows that a camera is not a toy but a tool, they will most definitely care for it.
 This is something that should be determined on a kid-by-kid basis.

 Bird photography is a bit trickier with simple point-and-shoot cameras.
 Digital SLR cameras and telephoto lenses cost hundreds or thousands of dollars so are not as feasible for younger kids.

-However, a point-and-shoot can be used successfully with a spotting scope in what is known as digiscoping.
-This is one way to get bird photos while spending less money (so long as you already own or plan to purchase a spotting scope).
+However, a point-and-shoot is a great, less-expensive tool for a young birder to document fun discovers: rocks, feathers, leaves as well as different habitats.
+These small cameras can also be used with a spotting scope in what is known as digiscoping.
+This is one way to get bird photos while spending less money, so long as you already own or plan to purchase a spotting scope.